 This programme offers you a virtual journey through culturally diverse legal, governmental and social views on crime control and prevention.
 The programme consists of six courses, three per period.

 |Effective Probation in European Context||5|

 Examination of the courses will normally happen through written individual assignments or exams.
 In some courses, you will be required to give an oral group presentation.

-Literature will be announced via the SharePoint sites and course guides before the minor period starts.
+Literature will be announced via the CANVAS sites and course guides before the minor period starts.

-This course takes place in period C/D; it starts in February.
+This minor takes place in the periods C/D; it starts in February.